Jah4god1/Create-Readme-generator/userREADME.md

 ## Installation

-s
+you can find them in the documentation

 ## Usage Info

-s
+usage info

 ## Contribution Guidelines

-s
+contribution guidelines

 ## Test Instructions

-s
+test instructions

 ## Questions

-If you have any questions you can email us at : s
+If you have any questions you can email us at : japhethbruc93@gmail.com

-You can also find us on Github at: s
+You can also find us on Github at: jah4god